 - Mixed strategy Nash equilibrium, interpretation, existence.

-- Subgame perfect equilibrium.
+- Subgame perfect equilibrium and backward induction.

 - Repeated games and multiplicity of subgame perfect equilibria.

 - Bargaining games and uniqueness of subgame perfect equilibrium.

 - Multistage games with asymmetric or incomplete information, description, rationalizability, strategic form.

 - System of beliefs and perfect Bayesian equilibrium.

 - Signaling games, pooling and separating equilibria, foward induction.

 - Express strategic interaction and strategic reasoning with the language and tools of game theory.

 - Define and describe the traditional solution concepts of game theory (Nash equilibrium and its main refinements), explain their limitations, and identify the applications where they are relevant.

 - Define and describe new solution concepts like rationalizability and self-confirming equilibrium, and explain their theoretical foundation.